t3-oss/t3-env/.changeset/curly-beers-eat.md

 "@t3-oss/env-nextjs": minor
 ---

+introduce a new `experimental__runtimeEnv` that only requires manual destruction of client side variables.

-make `runtimeEnv` optional. next.js 13.4.4 dropped the static analysis of environment variables, which means we no longer need to destructure the process.env object manually.
+next.js 13.4.4 dropped the static analysis of serverside environment variables, which means that the manual destruction is no longer necessary for serverside variables